British concession in Tianjin: Early history

 In order to avoid expenses such as land reclamation, most British businessmen in Tianjin avoided buying property in the concession, preferring instead to rent land in Tianjin proper.
 Nevertheless, due to the flourishing Sino-British trade, the concession rapidly developed; the number of British merchant ships at the concessions' newly built docks increased from 51 in 1861 to 89 in 1862.
 A number of foreign firms were soon built in the concession, including consulates of Britain, Prussia, Denmark, Portugal, Belgium, etc., as well as billiard rooms, basketball courts, clubs, and other entertainment facilities.

 In 1870, another incident led to a sharp increase of foreign immigration into the concession: the Tianjin Massacre.
 Following the burning of a French church, the French consulate, and the death of consul Henri-Victor Fontainer by mob beating, many foreigners feared that living in the concessions was safer than living in direct Chinese territory and subsequently moved into the concession.
 In order to promote the development of trade, the British concession authorities committed to build more wharfs and port facilities.

 In 1883, the municipal government of Tianjin used donations from the concession wharf to build a road from the wharf to Tianjin city, greatly facilitating the traffic between the city and the concession.
 As a result, the activity of Tianjin's original port center declined as the British concession became Tianjin's trade and financial center.
 From the early 1870s to 1894, Tianjin's foreign trade value more than quadrupled from 10 million taels to 44.27 million taels, boosting Tianjin's commercial activity to one of the most valuable in the country, and Britain's Tianjin concession became more prosperous than all other British concessions at the time.
 By this time, the British concession also quickly outshone the other concessions as well.
 The French defeat in the Franco-Prussian war and expenses from the wars waged in Vietnam and China meant French trade relations ground to an almost complete halt.
 Thus, the French concession, the only concession capable of competing with the British concession, lost its shine.

 Expansions

 On March 31, 1897, with negotiations with the Qing government, the British extended their concession westward to the Qiangzi River, and acquired 1630 acres of land known as the British Municipal Extension.
 On October 23, 1902, the de facto American concession of Tianjin merged with the British concession, and the Southern Extension of 131 acres was added.
 The concession expanded yet again, this time west of the Qiangzi River, and acquired an additional 3928 acres of land in the British Extra Rural Extension.

-In June 1923, Li Yuanhong announced that the government of the Republic of China would be moved to Tianjin, which was actually the British concession of Tianjin, and issued presidential directives and presidential appointments there, and set up a guest house for members.
-This once made the British concession of Tianjin the residence of the president of the Republic of China.
+In June 1923, Li Yuanhong announced that the government of the Republic of China would be moved to Tianjin, which was actually the British concession in Tianjin, and issued presidential directives and presidential appointments there, and set up a guest house for members.
+This once made the British concession in Tianjin the residence of the President of the Republic of China.